 Weekly Lesson Planner

 The lesson planner section should have enough space for the objective, activities, and assessment for each lesson of the day.
+You need to have weekly planning pages to help with the week-to-week lesson planning.

 To save time in rewriting the class schedules, create templates on labels of repetitive items like subjects and class periods.
 Then stick these in the appropriate places in the weekly lesson planner.